-On 21 March 2005, PT Comunicações notified ICP - ANACOM and providers of a set of alterations to the ''PT ADSL Network'' offer1https://www.anacom.pt/render.jsp?contentId=55129, with emphasis on the following:
+On 21 March 2005, PT Comunicações informed ICP-ANACOM and Internet Service Providers (ISPs) of a number of changes to its ''PT ADSL Network'' offer1https://www.anacom.pt/render.jsp?contentId=55129.
+These changes included:

-(b) any class of local access introduced in the IP aggregation mode should also be made available in the ATM aggregation mode;
+(b) all local access classes introduced over IP aggregated mode should also be available over ATM aggregated mode;

-(c) the introduction of new classes of access should not imply the discontinuation of existing classes, as it would reduce end-users’ chances to choose and could pose competitive obstacles to the market,
+(c) the introduction of new classes of access should not necessarily imply the withdrawal of the existing classes, since this would reduce the choices open to end users and could jeopardize fair market competition,

-On the same occasion, ICP - ANACOM ordered PT Comunicações to submit information on prices of retail offers the PT Group intended to introduce, in order to assess the existence of competitive conditions, this information having been submitted by PT Comunicações on 30 March.
+At the same time, ICP-ANACOM ordered PT Comunicações to provide information on the prices of the retail offers which Grupo PT intended to introduce, so that it could verify the existence of competitive conditions.
+This information was provided by PT Comunicações on 30 March.

-(a) the level of wholesale prices of the new offers notified by PT Comunicações and the respective margin as far as retail prices are concerned;
+(a) the price level of the new wholesale offers announced by PT Comunicações and respective margins vis-à-vis retail prices;

-(b) the price of aggregated access, and the fact that it presents a structure which may bring about competitive disadvantage to smaller providers;
+(b) the price of aggregated access, and the fact that the respective price structure penalizes smaller ISPs;

 (c) the discontinuation of classes 0 and 10;